Resolution Economics

 The RaaS Vendor Transition Playbook

 The operational companion to the Manifesto.
-Three phases, five years, one destination: seat dependency to outcome-based pricing with gross margin restored to 75%.
-This is the document that answers what to do on Monday morning.
+Three phases, five years, one destination: seat dependency to resolution economics with margin discipline, measurement, and contract architecture built in from the start.

 Request a Playbook Session →